-He holds a doctorate in electrical engineering and computer science from the Massachusetts Institute of Technology (MIT) where he was an associate professor and director of the Leg Lab.
+He holds a doctorate in electrical engineering and computer science from the Massachusetts Institute of Technology where he was an associate professor and director of the Leg Lab.

 Jim AdlerManaging Director and Board Member

 Previously, Jim was the vice president of data systems and chief privacy officer at Intelius, which was acquired by H.I.G.
 Capital.
-In addition, he founded VoteHere, a pioneer in cryptographic secure and secret online voting for public elections that was funded by Cisco and HP.
-Mr. Adler started his career as a rocket engineer for Lockheed Martin.
+In addition, he founded VoteHere, a pioneer in cryptographic secure and secret online voting for public elections that was funded by Cisco and HP, among others.
+Jim started his career as a rocket engineer for Lockheed Martin.

-He received his bachelor’s degree in electrical engineering with high honors from the University of Florida and a master’s degree in electrical and computer engineering from the University of California, San Diego.
+He received his bachelor’s degree in electrical engineering with high honors from the University of Florida, and a master’s degree in electrical and computer engineering from the University of California, San Diego.

 Kelly KayBoard Member

-Prior to TRI, Ms. Kay served as the vice president of business operations at Lyft, Inc., where she built and led the teams responsible for regulatory compliance, audit & reporting, payments & fraud, and airport operations.
+Prior to TRI, Kelly served as the vice president of business operations at Lyft, Inc., where she built and led the teams responsible for regulatory compliance, audit & reporting, payments & fraud, and airport operations.
 She also served as the chief operating officer and president of YapStone, Inc. Prior to serving as an operational leader, she was an attorney for more than 19 years, working at companies such as MasterCard, eBay, PayPal and J.P.
 Morgan (previously Banc One).